Raul Ruiz (politician): Tenure

 Ruiz was sworn into office on January 3, 2013, as the U.S. representative for California's 36th congressional district.
 During the 113th Congress, he served on the Veterans' Affair and Natural Resources committees.
 In May, Ruiz voted against repealing the Affordable Care Act which he supported during his campaign.

 In 2014, Ruiz voted for HR 4038, legislation that would effectively halt the resettlement of refugees from Syria and Iraq to the United States.

-In 2017, Ruiz was appointed to the House Committee on Energy and Commerce, which overseas healthcare policy.
+In 2017, Ruiz was appointed to the House Committee on Energy and Commerce, which oversees healthcare policy.
 That year he called Obamacare "a giant step in the right direction" while acknowledging that "it is imperfect and needs to be improved."
 He maintained that the GOP plan would "make premiums and deductibles go up even higher, 24 million will be uninsured...and there will be reduced reimbursement rates to hospitals and doctors for patients on Medicaid...There's nothing to reduce health care costs and out-of-pocket payments."
 Ruiz said that Obamacare represented "one of the largest improvements in covering Latinos with health insurance."